 She glanced up at Goda again and found that the woman still had her eyes glued to a book—but that there was a tiny smirk growing on her face.
 Indeed, it had been exactly as Goda had said: Parama’s crime was so minuscule—even nonexistent—that Kanna felt outraged for him.

 Parama, for his part, shrugged.
-His face had returned to its usual base level of nonchalance, except for an edge of empathy—which Kanna realized with some horror was meant for her.
-“It’s okay,” he said, patting her on the shoulder, as if to comfort her.
-“Really, it’s okay.
+His face had returned to its usual base level of nonchalance, except for an edge of empathy, which Kanna realized with some horror was meant for her.
+“It’s all right,” he said, patting her on the shoulder, as if to comfort her.
+“Really, it’s perfectly all right.
 It doesn’t bother me that much anymore, to be honest.
 I may have no free will of my own, but I was able to do many things I had never done before, and I met a lot of great people.
 If I hadn’t been arrested, I probably wouldn’t have met Porter Goda, either.”

 “Why are you so sure that’s a good thing?”
 Kanna muttered, pressing her fingers hard against her face.
 She fought the urge to rip herself away from Parama’s consoling hand.
-When she dared to look between her fingers at Goda once again, she found that the woman was gazing back at her this time with a curious look.
+When she dared to look between her fingers at Goda once again, she found that the woman was gazing back at her this time with a shred of attentiveness.

-I myself am not even sure, Kanna thought as she stared at her.
-I can’t really say for sure that it was a good thing that I met Goda Brahm; or that it was a good thing that I didn’t burst her skull open with that steel bat on the first night; or that it was a good thing that I didn’t accuse her of some false crime to Priestess Rem when I had the chance.
+I myself am not even sure, Kanna thought.
+I can’t really say whether or not it was a good thing that I met Goda Brahm, or that I didn’t burst her skull open with that steel baton on the first night, or that I didn’t accuse her of some false crime to Priestess Rem when I had the chance.

-The problem with Goda was that Kanna knew nothing—but she wanted to know everything.
 And yet there seemed to be no one behind those eyes to get to know.
-It wasn’t that Goda was hiding anything from her; it was that Goda was almost certainly empty and stupid and shallow, just as the boy was.
+It wasn’t that Goda was hiding some grand mystery.
+It was that Goda was almost certainly empty and stupid and shallow, just as the boy was.
 Otherwise, how could they have survived their respective situations—one, a slave, and the other banished by the clergy of her own religion?

 When Goda had turned away again, Kanna felt Parama leaning suddenly close.
-“Don’t you like Porter Goda?” he whispered, low enough that he seemed to be trying to keep Goda from hearing.
-His tone was one of genuine curiosity.
+“Do you not like Porter Goda?” he whispered, low enough that he seemed to be trying to keep Goda from hearing.
+The question sounded genuine.

-“Maybe you’re afraid of her, like I was,” he murmured, his voice still soft, “but aren’t you curious about her, too?
-Sometimes fear and curiosity come from the same place, you know.”
+“Maybe you’re afraid of her, like I was,” he murmured, his voice still soft, “but sometimes fear and curiosity come from the same place, you know?”

 When he said this, Kanna didn’t know how to reply.
 She sat up a little straighter and gave him a look of uncertainty.

-He only responded with a smile.
+He responded with a smile.
 “I hope you get what you want from her.”

 “What I…?”